-How consumers pay for things has always kept pace with technology and recent growth of digital commerce is transforming consumer payment methods like never before.
-Payment plan options are not just for memberships, car payments, utility payments and loans anymore.
-Recurring payment options have become commonplace in the eCommerce world.
-Customers and businesses both benefit from having such options, and thus it’s considered a win/win scenario for most businesses.
+The way consumers pay for things has always kept pace with technology.
+The recent growth of digital commerce is transforming consumer payment methods like never before.
+Payment plan options are not just for memberships, car, utility, and loan payments anymore.
+Recurring payment options are common in the eCommerce world.
+Both customers and businesses benefit from having such options, and so it’s considered a win/win scenario for most businesses.

-Recurring payment options are a great way to mitigate late payment issues, make invoicing easy, provide flexibility to customers, collect payments on time without having to chase down customers.
-Offering payment plan options can boost sales, increase cash flow and provides freedom for customers.
-Letting customers choose to pay at a rate that matches their financial throughput and/or allowing clients to break down large purchases into multiple payments provides significant flexibility to the customer but it also helps the business close sales it would not have if the payment options were not in place.
+Recurring payment options are a great way to: mitigate late payment issues, make invoicing easy, provide flexibility to customers, and collect payments on time without chasing down customers.
+Offering payment plan options can boost sales, increase cash flow and provide freedom for customers.
+Letting customers break down large purchases and choose a pay rate matching their financial ability is a significant option.
+It also helps close sales a business would not have if payment options weren’t in place.

-The e-commerce industry is growing faster than other channels and expected to reach $.5 trillion this year (2018); and the growth of mobile commerce has an even more impressive forecast expected to almost double reaching 242 billion by 2020.
+The e-commerce industry is growing faster than other channels and is expected to reach $.5 trillion this year (2018).
+The growth of mobile commerce has an even more impressive forecast, expected to almost double, reaching $242 billion by 2020.

-Payment options are a way for customers to afford and pay for things they really want but might not be able to purchase with a single payment.
-They are useful with expensive products people want and they know are worth the price but ultimately are intimidated by the price.
-Offering different options for payment increases the average purchase value and can mean the difference between a customer leaving and making a purchase.
-In one report, up to 30% of customers would have passed on a big ticket purchase if it wasn’t for a 6 month financing offer.
+Payment options are useful with expensive products people want but ultimately are intimidated by the price.
+They allow customers to pay for things they really want but can’t purchase with a single payment.
+Offering payment options increases the average purchase value and could mean the difference between a customer leaving and purchasing.
+Up to 30% of customers would have passed on a big ticket purchase without a 6-month financing offer.

 Example: Adobe Photoshop

-As their products expanded getting more industry specific and expensive, their payment options for desired products also expanded becoming affordable for all customers no matter their interest, industry, or budget.
+Their payment options for desired products also expanded as their products expanded, getting more industry-specific and expensive.
+They became affordable for all customers no matter their interests, industry, or budget.

-Offering payment plan options helps customers and provides businesses with a stable, predictable source of revenue.
-Businesses have more payment platform options than ever before and each with advantages and disadvantages depending on your industry.
-When deciding to offer recurring payment options or when switching from another recurring payment platform you should make sure the company you choose to manage your payment plans provides the key features you need for type of plan you wish to provide.For example PayWhirl provides options at checkout like subscriptions, build a box, digital goods, payment plans (layaway), and custom recurring donations, all of which you can customize per your industry and needs.
+Offering payment options not only helps customers, they provide businesses with a stable, predictable source of revenue.
+Businesses have more payment platform options than ever, each with advantages and disadvantages depending on your industry.
+When deciding to offer recurring payment options or switching payment platforms make sure the company you choose provides the key features you need.

-In this Deloitte University study on default payment methods 74% of payments made on websites were made using default payment options and 87% of consumer payments for in app purchases.
-Discretionary payments are dominate here and expected to increase as opposed to non-discretionary payments.
+This study found 74% of payments made on websites were made using default payment options, and 87% of payments for in-app purchases.
+Discretionary payments are dominant here and are expected to increase.

-Of the 84% of transactions that are classified as “Default Payments” only 30% are non-discretionary, meaning payments which are a fixed part of a consumer’s budget for ongoing expenses like electric/utility bills, mortgage/car payments etc., and 54% of the Default Payments are discretionary, which means customers have more budgetary discretion depending on cash flow and credit appetite.
-These payments are mainly made on websites and online market place sites.
+Of the 84% of transactions that are classified as “Default Payments,” only 30% are non-discretionary.
+This means payments that are a fixed part of a consumer’s budget for ongoing expenses like utilities, mortgage/car payments, etc. That leaves 54% of the Default Payments as discretionary.
+This means customers have more budgetary discretion depending on cash flow and credit appetite.
+These payments are mainly made on websites and online marketplace sites.